Kernel Estimation of Spot Volatility with Microstructure Noise Using Pre-Averaging: Simulation Study

-However, the simulations show that the performance of the local bandwidth with known parameter values is almost the same as that of the homogeneous bandwidth.
-To further investigate this phenomenon, in left panel of Figure \ref{fig:zeta1bdw}, we show the estimated RMSE for different fixed values of \( \tau\) against the parameter $\beta$ in the bandwidth formula $b_{n}=\beta\Delta_{n}^{1/4}$.
+However, {\Blue our} simulations show that the performance of the local bandwidth is almost the same as that of the homogeneous bandwidth.
+To further investigate this phenomenon, in {\Blue the} left panel of Figure \ref{fig:zeta1bdw}, we show the estimated RMSE for different {\Blue times \( \tau\)} against the parameter $\beta$ in the bandwidth formula $b_{n}=\beta\Delta_{n}^{1/4}$.
 As before we simulate the Heston model (\ref{HestonMld00}) with the same parameters as in (\ref{ParValHston00}), but with the vol vol parameter $\gamma= 1/252$.
-We can conclude from the figure that the optimal bandwidths for different $\tau$'s are almost the same and consistent with the optimal bandwidth based on the asymptotic variance of the estimator.
+We can conclude from the figure that the optimal {\Blue $\beta$-value is almost the same for different $\tau$'s, and this value is also close to the theoretical optimal homogeneous} bandwidth based on the asymptotic variance of the estimator.
 Thus, an estimator with homogeneous bandwidth can achieve a similar result without extra computation cost.
 This trend is less obvious when the vol vol parameter $\gamma$ is relatively small.
-In the right panel of Figure \ref{fig:zeta1bdw} we show the estimated RMSE vs. $\beta$ when $\gamma = 0.5/252$.
-The perceived almost flat trend as the bandwidth increases shows that, in this case, the realized variance can serve as a good proxy of the spot volatility, at least for the purpose of tuning the parameters of the estimators, since the spot volatility estimator degenerates to the integrated volatility estimator when the bandwidth gets large.
+In the right panel of Figure \ref{fig:zeta1bdw} we show the estimated RMSE vs. $\beta$ when $\gamma = 0.5/252$. {\Blue In that case, the} perceived almost flat trend as the bandwidth increases shows that the realized variance can serve as a good proxy of the spot volatility, at least for the purpose of tuning the parameters of the estimators, since the spot volatility estimator degenerates to the integrated volatility estimator when the bandwidth gets large.
 Note, however, that the MSE paths are slowly tickling up as $\beta$ increases and each of those paths exhibit an optimal bandwidth.
-These are again relatively close for different times $\tau$ and also close to the theoretical optimal bandwidth.
-In conclusion, when the vol vol parameter is not known, the theoretical optimal bandwidth can provide a good guideline for the empirical experiments and a homogeneous bandwidth is sufficient in achieving similar result as local bandwidth while reducing the estimation error and computation cost caused by latter.
+These are again relatively close for different times $\tau$ and also close to the theoretical optimal {\Blue homogeneous} bandwidth.
+In conclusion, when the vol vol parameter is not known, the theoretical optimal bandwidth can provide a good guideline for the empirical experiments and a homogeneous bandwidth is sufficient in achieving similar result as local bandwidth while reducing the estimation error and computation cost caused by {\Blue the} latter.

 \end{remark}